Cecil Hotel (Los Angeles): Reputation for violence, suicide, and murder

 In the 1980s, the hotel was the temporary residence of serial killer Richard Ramirez, nicknamed the "Night Stalker".
-Ramirez was a regular presence on the skid row area of Los Angeles and according to a hotel clerk who claims to have spoken to him, Ramirez is rumored to have stayed at the Cecil for a few weeks.
-Ramirez engaged in most of, if not all of, his killing spree while staying there.
-He reportedly stripped off his bloody clothes in the alley outside the building before climbing the interior stairs to his residence in his blood-stained underwear.
+Ramirez was a regular presence in the Skid Row area.
+According to a hotel clerk who had known him, Ramirez stayed at the Cecil for a few weeks.
+According to KPCC, he reportedly committed fourteen murders while resident there.
 On August 30, 1985, a group of Los Angeles residents spotted him in the street and prevented him from escaping until police arrived to arrest him.
 In 1989, Ramirez was convicted of 13 murders and sentenced to death, although he would ultimately die of cancer in 2013.
 Another serial killer, Austrian Jack Unterweger, stayed at the Cecil in 1991, possibly because he sought to copy Ramirez's crimes.
 While there, he strangled and killed at least three prostitutes, crimes he was convicted of in Austria.